You can pause memberships with fixed end-dates for your clients. These include individual, family and corporate memberships.

-Once you pause a membership, the pause duration for the client in question will appear in the Paused date range column as seen below.
-You will also notice that the Expiration Date will automatically extend to reflect the pause period.
+Once you pause a membership, the pause duration for the client will appear in the Paused date range column (as seen below).
+You'll also notice that the Expiration Date automatically extends to reflect the pause period.

 And, you can cancel the membership.
 Here you will have the option to issue some, full or no credit as well as send an email confirmation to the client about the credit issued to their account.

-Credit issued from this page will have the same effect as credit issued from Client Billing.
+Credit issued from this page will have the same effect as credit issued from the client's billing.